Learning Applied to Ground Vehicles: Scientific results

 A cornerstone of the program was incorporation of learned behaviors in the robots.
 In addition, the program used passive optical systems to accomplish long-range scene analysis.

 The difficulty of testing UGV navigation in unstructured, off-road environments made accurate, objective measurement of progress a challenging task.
 While no absolute measure of performance had been defined in LAGR, the relative comparison of a team's code to that of the Baseline code on a given course demonstrated whether progress was being made in that environment.
 By the conclusion of the program, testing showed that many of the performers had attained leaps in performance.
-In particular, average autonomous speeds where increased by factor of 3 and useful visual perception was extended to ranges as far as 100 meters.
+In particular, average autonomous speeds were increased by factor of 3 and useful visual perception was extended to ranges as far as 100 meters.

 While LAGR did succeed in extending the useful range of visual perception, this was primarily done by either pixel or patch-based color or texture analysis.
 Object recognition was not directly addressed.

 Even though the LAGR vehicle had a WAAS GPS, its position was never determined down to the width of the vehicle, so it was hard for the systems to re-use obstacle maps of areas the robots had previously traversed since the GPS continually drifted.
 The drift was especially severe if there was a forest canopy.
 A few teams developed visual odometry algorithms that essentially eliminated this drift.

 LAGR also had the goal of expanding the number of performers and removing the need for large system integration so that valuable technology nuggets created by small teams could be recognized and then adopted by the larger community.

 Some teams developed rapid methods for learning with a human teacher: a human could Radio Control (RC) operate the robot and give signals specifying “safe” and “non-safe” areas and the robot could quickly adapt and navigate with the same policy.
 This was demonstrated when the robot was taught to be aggressive in driving over dead weeds while avoiding bushes or alternatively taught to be timid and only drive on mowed paths.

 LAGR was managed in tandem with the DARPA Unmanned Ground Combat Vehicle – PerceptOR Integration Program (UPI) CMU NREC UPI Website.
 UPI combined advanced perception with a vehicle of extreme mobility.
 The best stereo algorithms and the visual odometry from LAGR were ported to UPI.
-In addition interactions between the LAGR PIs and the UPI team resulted in the incorporation of adaptive technology into the UPI codebase with a resultant improvement in performance of the UPI "Crusher" robots.
+In addition, interactions between the LAGR PIs and the UPI team resulted in the incorporation of adaptive technology into the UPI codebase with a resultant improvement in performance of the UPI "Crusher" robots.